 The Vega Islands are on UNESCO's World Heritage List.
 The Seven Sisters north of Alstahaug and Torghatten south of Brønnøysund are well known natural attractions along this stretch of road.
-The Seven Sisters are a range of seven mountains, all more than 1,000 metres above sea level.
-The 160-metre-long hole through the Torghatten Mountain was created by the ice age.
+The Seven Sisters are a range of seven mountains, all more than 1,000 meters above sea level.
+The 160-meter-long hole through the Torghatten Mountain was created by the ice age.

 In the north the road winds along coast and sea, mountain and glacier and crosses the Arctic Circle towards the midnight sun of summer and the-round-the clock darkness of winter.
 This route provides an alternative to the E6 to the west of the Svartisen Glacier, with a view of ocean and islands.

 Thanks to the Gulf Stream, Helgeland's nature is rich and fertile.
 The sea-lanes along this coast were once the country's main thoroughfare for north-south travel.
-The Svartisen Glacier is easily seen from the road, a 350 square kilometre demonstration of frozen power.
-An arm of the glacier, the Engabreen Glacier, reaches down from 1,200 metres above sea level and almost to the fjord itself.
+The Svartisen Glacier is easily seen from the road, a 350 square kilometer demonstration of frozen power.
+An arm of the glacier, the Engabreen Glacier, reaches down from 1,200 meters above sea level and almost to the fjord itself.

 Beyond the tourist route, more than 14,000 islands stretch out into the ocean, offering a wealth of activity and experience.
 The islands and skerries of the Helgeland Coast have been made accessible to travellers by ferries and express boats.

 Together with the numerous natural viewpoints, there are two panoramic view- and rest areas made in collaboration with the National Tourist Route Helgeland Coast: